md-irohas/md-irohas.github.io/content/blog/2024-03-trip-hamanako-sa/index.en.md

 ## Change History

-- 2024/06/13: Modify some sentences and meta info.
+- 2024/06/13: Modified some sentences and meta info.
-- 2024/04/28: Add a license of photos.
+- 2024/04/28: Added a license of photos.
 Fix links of photos.
 - 2024/04/23: First version.